user4302/goro/README.md

-# Git Repository Manager (v0.2.5)
+# Git Repository Manager (v0.2.6)

 A TUI-based tool for managing multiple Git repositories in one place with an intuitive interface.

+## Features (v0.2.6)

+- Adjusted dialog dimensions for better proportions
+- Fixed dialog content layout and spacing
+- Improved overall modal appearance and usability

 ## Features (v0.2.5)

-- Fixed modal dialog sizing and layout issues
-- Improved dialog visibility and readability
-- Added proper modal overlay and centering
-- Fixed repository details display in the main layout

 ## Features (v0.2.4)